Types of Medical Writers

 Furthermore, if you are thinking of going freelance, you’ll want to brush up on basic website and business skills.
 As a clinician, these may not be your ‘walking around’ skills.

 To help answer some of these questions, we’ve compiled this short list of courses and reference materials where you can comfortably start.
 They are all offered by well-known, reputable educators and institutions, and the courses all offer a certificate of completion to help set you apart.
+We’ve also published a more complete list of our favorite medical writing courses online.

 So there you have it.
 The seven key skills to master to become a successful medical writer, even if you don’t have any prior experience.
 Transition from healthcare provider to a nonclinical role by considering medical writing, a job for which you may already be more qualified than you think.